Everything You Need To Know About Postpartum Depression

 1. B vitamins - needed for the growth of red blood cells, energy levels, and proper nerve function

-2. Zinc - known to boost immunity, reduce viral illnesses, and aid gut health, add Zinc to your diet to restore your overall health.
+2. Zinc - known to boost immunity, reduce viral illnesses, and support gut health - add Zinc to your diet to restore your overall well-being.

 4. Probiotics - If you've had a C-section or digestive issues, adding a probiotic 2-3 months after birth can help your body AND also reduce allergies in your child's health.
 I like Klair probiotics.